Unicode in Microsoft Windows

 Microsoft was one of the first companies to implement Unicode in their products.
 Windows NT was the first operating system that used "wide characters" in system calls.
 Using the (now obsolete) UCS-2 encoding scheme at first, it was upgraded to the variable-width encoding UTF-16 starting with Windows 2000, allowing a representation of additional planes with surrogate pairs.
-However Microsoft did not support UTF-8 in its API until May 2019.
+However Microsoft did not support UTF-8 until May 2019.

-Before 2019, Microsoft emphasized UTF-16 (i.e. -W API), but has since recommended to use UTF-8 (at least in some cases), on Windows and Xbox (and in other of its products), even states "UTF-8 is the universal code page for internationalization [and] UTF-16 [... is] a unique burden that Windows places on code that targets multiple platforms. [..]
-Windows [is] moving forward to support UTF-8 to remove this unique burden [resulting] in fewer internationalization issues in apps and games".

 A large amount of Microsoft documentation uses the word "Unicode" to refer explicitly to the UTF-16 encoding.
 Anything else, including UTF-8, is not "Unicode" in Microsoft's outdated language (while UTF-8 and UTF-16 are both Unicode according to the Unicode Standard, or encodings/"transformation formats" thereof).

 In various Windows families

 Windows NT based systems

 Current Windows versions and all back to Windows XP and prior Windows NT (3.x, 4.0) are shipped with system libraries that support string encoding of two types: 16-bit "Unicode" (UTF-16 since Windows 2000) and a (sometimes multibyte) encoding called the "code page" (or incorrectly referred to as ANSI code page).
 16-bit functions have names suffixed with 'W' (from "wide") such as SetWindowTextW.
 Code page oriented functions use the suffix 'A' for "ANSI" such as SetWindowTextA (some other conventions were used for APIs that were copied from other systems, such as _wfopen/fopen or wcslen/strlen).
 This split was necessary because many languages, including C, did not provide a clean way to pass both 8-bit and 16-bit strings to the same function.

 Microsoft attempted to support Unicode "portably" by providing a "UNICODE" switch to the compiler, that switches unsuffixed "generic" calls from the 'A' to the 'W' interface and converts all string constants to "wide" UTF-16 versions.
 This does not actually work because it does not translate UTF-8 outside of string constants, resulting in code that attempts to open files just not compiling.

 Earlier, and independent of the "UNICODE" switch, Windows also provided the Multibyte Character Sets (MBCS) API switch.
 This changes some functions that don't work in MBCS such as strrev to an MBCS-aware one such as _mbsrev.